Zack Short Player Props: Tigers vs. Twins

-The Detroit Tigers, including Zack Short (.310 slugging percentage in past 10 games, including no home run), battle starter Jose De Leon and the Minnesota Twins at Target Field, Saturday at 2:10 PM ET.
+The Detroit Tigers, including Zack Short (.370 slugging percentage in past 10 games, including no homers), take on starting pitcher Kenta Maeda and the Minnesota Twins at Comerica Park, Friday at 6:40 PM ET.

-In his most recent appearance, he reached base in his only plate appearance against the Twins.
+In his most recent game, he collected three RBI (going 3-for-4 with a home run) against the Royals.

 Zack Short Game Info & Props vs. the Twins